10 Best Dumbbell Back Exercises To Build Mass and Strength

 2. Hold a dumbbell in each hand with an overhand grip (palms facing your body).

-3. Let your arms hang down in front of you, keeping a slight bend in your elbows.
+3. Let your arms hang down in front of you, slightly bending your elbows.

 4. Engage your core and maintain a neutral spine.